WinnieL99/data_analytics_examples/Resume Collection/README.md

+## DATA 200
-## A collection of data science resumes for the DATA-200 course.
+- A collection of data science resumes for the DATA-200 course.